Lotf Ali Khan: Reign

 Soon after assuming his title, Lotf Ali Khan's principal rival, Agha Mohammad Khan of the Qajar dynasty, marched south to Shiraz.
 Their two armies met outside of the city in a battle in which Agha Mohammad Khan prevailed, using camels to scare the Zand horses on the battlefield.
-Despite this defeat, the Zand leader was able to hold Shiraz until the Qajar forces withdrew to Tehran.
+Despite his defeat, the Zand leader was able to hold Shiraz until the Qajar forces withdrew to Tehran.

 The following year, 1790, Lotf Ali Khan led his forces against the Governor of Kerman, who had refused to appear in person to acknowledge the Zand leader.
 This campaign failed due to harsh winter conditions which led to the loss of a large number of men.

 In 1791, Lotf Ali Khan marched to reestablish his control over Isfahan.
-He had grown increasingly suspicious of the loyalties of Haji Ibrahim, the kalantar of Shiraz.
+He had grown increasingly suspicious of the loyalties of Haji Ibrahim, the kalantar (lord mayor) of Shiraz.
 As a result, he took the kalantar's son with him.
 Once the Zand army had left the city, Haji Ibrahim had the remaining Zand officers arrested and sent word to his brother, a member of Lotf Ali's army, that the city was now under his control.
-A mutiny ensued and Lotf Ali and several hundred loyal soldiers fled back to Shiraz, where they found the gates barred against them.
+A mutiny ensued and Lotf Ali and several hundred loyal soldiers rushed back to Shiraz, where they found the gates barred against them.
 Fearing reprisals against their families locked within the gates, most of Lotf Ali's men deserted him.

 With only a handful of followers remaining, the Zand ruler then fled to Bushehr.
 Here, too, he encountered a hostile local leader.
 With the help of a sympathetic governor in the port city of Bandar Rig Lotf Ali Khan managed to raise a small army made up of sympathetic locals.
 With their help, Lotf Ali defeated an attack from Bushire and Kazerun.
 The governor of Kazerun was captured and blinded, an impulsive act by Lotf Ali Khan that "weakened the sympathy which his youth, his courage, and his misfortunes were so calculated to incite."

 Emboldened, Lotf Ali Khan returned to Shiraz, which Haji Ibrahim had offered to Agha Mohammad Khan.
 There he defeated an army led by Mostafa Qoli Khan Qajar.
 Lotf Ali Khan's smaller force also succeeded in repelling the attack of a second Qajar force.
 At this point, Agha Mohammad Khan himself led 30–40 thousand men against the much smaller Zand army.